-Resource use and circular economy
+Resource use and circular economy Management of material topics

 Elekta procures materials and components for its manufacturing process.
 We prioritize sustainable consumption and production, aligning with the global Sustainable Development Goal (SDG) 12.
 We are dedicated to managing materials sustainably throughout our value chain, from sourcing to end-of-life product handling, to minimize environmental impact.